LiyouZhou/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 |Speed limit (80km/h)                    |Speed limit (20km/h)                    |
 |Slippery road                           |Speed limit (30km/h)                    |

 The accuracy is zero.
 We must have a problem.
-By examinging the traning data set and the images above it is found that the training images are framed such that the traffic sign is centred and covers most of the image.
-Hence we need to reframe the images fround online in order for them to recognised.
+By examining the training data set and the images above it is found that the training images are framed such that the traffic sign is centred and covers most of the image.
+Hence we need to re-frame the images found online in order for them to recognised.
 By manually cropping the images, we have the following:

 <img src="examples/5-images-from-net-cropped.png" width="400">

-The modeul was then able to currectly recognise 3 out of the 5 pictures giving an accuracy of 60%.
+The model was then able to currently recognise 3 out of the 5 pictures giving an accuracy of 60%.

 |Image                                   |Prediction                              |
 |:--------------------------------------:|:--------------------------------------:|